-If staff have any concerns about a child's welfare or a child makes a disclosure to you, it should be acted on immediately, in line with our school's policy and procedures and you must always seek advice from the DSL or DDSLs.
+If staff have any concerns about a child's welfare or a child makes a disclosure to you, it should be acted on immediately, in line with our school's policy and procedures and you must always seek advice from the designated safeguarding lead.

 All concerns, discussion and decisions made, and the reasons for those decisions, should be recorded in writing.
-If in doubt about recording requirements, staff should discuss with the DSL or DDSLs.
+If in doubt about recording requirements, staff should discuss with the designated safeguarding lead or deputy.